 Trip Length: 8 days/7 nights: 4 nights Mljet Island/ 3 nights Zaton Bay.
 Days 1 & 8 are transit days/tour starts at 3 PM Day 1 & finishes early Day 8

 Arrival/Departure Point: Dubrovnik

-Accommodations: Island guest house rooms with private bathrooms, towels and linens, refrigerators, and A/C. Guesthouses are chosen for their character, friendly owners, home-cooked meals and easy access to the sea.
+Accommodations: Mljet Island and Zaton Bay guest house rooms with private bathrooms, towels & linens, and A/C. Guesthouses are chosen for their character, friendly owners, home-cooked meals and easy access to the sea.
 Zaton Bay accommodations are in walking distance to restaurants, shops and public transport; Mljet Island accommodations are remote

-Tour Inclusions: 7 nights accommodation, kayak & snorkeling gear, instruction, guiding, airport & ferry transfers, all meals except day 6 dinner & day 7 lunch (dependent on choice of activity)
+Tour Inclusions: 7 nights accommodation, kayak, snorkeling, & SUP gear, instruction, guiding, airport & ferry transfers, all meals except day 6 dinner & day 7 lunch (dependent on choice of activity)

 Tour Price*: 11,000 Kn / €1450 / US$1735 / £1295 Includes 6 breakfasts, 5 lunches, 6 dinners